MohitaPrabhakar/Mq3Sensor/README.md

 # MohitaPrabhakar-Mq3Sensor-
-Alcohol gas sensor for breathalyzer
+## Alcohol gas sensor for breathalyzer

-# Pulsesensor
-## Pulse rate sensor for breathalyzer
 # Week 7
 This week we had to have our PCB working and successfully booted up.
 Once booted it <br>
 the sensors should be plugged in and working after running a program on the Raspberry Pi.<br>